 🌿🐮 Plateau & Col de Cenise (1500m) – this plateau, above the Rochers de Leschaux, has a view of the Chaîne de Bargy and you can also set off on hikes to the Lac de Lessy or le Pic du Jallouvre.
 Dotted across the meadow are some chalets d’alpage, now residential, but testimony to a rich pastoral past.
 This is also the home to the tétras-lyre / more information here;

 💦 Gorge du Bronze & Cascade du Dard – a great family walk (2h30 aller-retour), leaving from the centre of the village, and suitable from springtime until autumn / it can be slippery in parts, so do be careful! / more information here;

 💦 Gorges du Cé – this refreshing hike (perfect for a hot day!) will take about 2h and it is a boucle / more information here;

 ⛪️ L’Eglise Notre-Dame de l’Assomption – an early 19th century church (built between 1829 and 1834), l’église Notre-Dame de l’Assomption replaced an older church situated in the same spot.
 It is perched on a promontory overlooking the Arve Valley, and it sits at the commanding panoramic spot called the Belvédère du Faucigny.
-This site juxtoposes a monument and a viewpoint, and it is visible from the Arve valley (you’ll have probably spotted it from the motorway heading up to Sallanches and Chamonix!);
+This site juxtoposes a monument and a viewpoint, and it is visible from the Arve Valley (you’ll have probably spotted it from the motorway heading up to Sallanches or Chamonix!);

 🗺 Jeu d’aventure ” L’estampôyu et la Princesse de Bargy “ – another jeu from Cluses Arve & Montagne, which you can do in Mont-Saxonnex!
 You’ll need to free the Princesse du Bargy and rescue the village from the horrible Estampôyu / for 8 to 14 year olds;